-A licensee under this chapter shall maintain a net worth of at least twenty-five thousand dollars (\$25,000)
+A licensee under this chapter shall maintain a net worth of at least twenty-five thousand dollars (\$25,000) determined in accordance with generally accepted accounting principles.

-- §8-7A-11.
-Relationship between licensee and authorized delegate. - (a) A contract between a licensee and an authorized delegate shall require the authorized delegate to operate in full compliance with this chapter. - (b) The licensee shall establish, furnish, and enforce policies and procedures sufficient to ensure that its authorized delegates comply with this chapter. - (c) An authorized delegate may not use a subdelegate to conduct money transmission on behalf of a licensee. - \$8-7A-12.
-Examinations. - (a) The commission may conduct an annual examination of a licensee or of any of its authorized delegates. - (b) The commission may examine a licensee or its authorized delegate, at any time, if the commission has reason to believe that the licensee or authorized delegate is
+- 1 §8-7A-11.
+Relationship between licensee and 2 authorized delegate. - (a) A contract between a licensee and an authorized delegate shall require the authorized delegate to operate in full compliance with this chapter. - (b) The licensee shall establish, furnish, and enforce policies and procedures sufficient to ensure that its authorized delegates comply with this chapter. - (c) An authorized delegate may not use a subdelegate to conduct money transmission on behalf of a licensee. - 11 §8-7A-12.
+Examinations.

-- engaging in an unsafe or unsound practice or has violated or is violating this chapter or any rule adopted or order issued under this chapter. - (c) If the commission concludes that an on-site examination is necessary under subsection (b), the licensee shall pay the reasonable cost of the examination. - (d) Information obtained during any examination under this chapter may be disclosed only as prescribed in Section 8-7A-21.
+- (a) The commission may conduct an annual examination of a licensee or of any of its authorized delegates. - (b) The commission may examine a licensee or its authorized delegate, at any time, if the commission has reason to believe that the licensee or authorized delegate is engaging in an unsafe or unsound practice or has violated or is violating this chapter or any rule adopted or order issued under this chapter. - (c) If the commission concludes that an on-site examination is necessary under subsection (b), the licensee shall pay the reasonable cost of the examination. - (d) Information obtained during any examination under this chapter may be disclosed only as prescribed in Section 8-7A-21. - 26 §8-7A-13.

-10 §8-7A-13.
 Reports.